 Because these influences are indirect and delayed, they can be difficult to interpret without structure.
 When multiple variables change at once, whether diet, stress, products, or routine, patterns become harder to identify and easier to misread.

 This is where a staged observation framework can be useful.
-I wrote the Victory Serums Pathway - 12 Weeks to Scalp Health as one example of how this can be approached without urgency or claims.
+The Victory Serums Pathway: 12 Weeks to Scalp Health is one example of how this can be approached without urgency or claims.
 The Pathway is not positioned as a treatment.
 It is designed to reduce variables gradually over a defined period so patterns can be observed rather than guessed.

 By spacing changes across twelve weeks, it becomes easier to see which factors tend to coincide with improvement, which align with flares, and which appear neutral.
 This is particularly relevant when gut health, diet, stress, and topical use may all be contributing at the same time.
 When everything changes at once, nothing is learned.
 When changes are staged, triggers become clearer.